 When insulin is high for a long time, the body begins to ignore it.
 The cells will become resistant to it and no longer listen to what the insulin is telling it to do.
 Imagine you have just moved into a new house that is close to some train tracks.

-When the body stops listening to insulin it only acts to stoke the fire.
+When the body stops listening to insulin, it will only act to stoke the fire.
 Insulin levels will increase further, leading to even more resistance.
 Blood sugar levels will only continue to rise since the insulin is no longer able to let it into the cells.

 If insulin is allowed to go on too far, it will begin to damage proteins throughout the body.
 Think about how important protein is in your body.
 It does nearly everything!
-The proteins that have been damaged will be converted to sugar or released through the kidneys which can cause damage if allowed to go on for too long.
+The proteins that have been damaged will be converted to sugar or will be released through the kidneys, which can cause damage if allowed to go on for too long.

 Let’s say before a meal, your blood sugar is around 80 and 100.
 When you eat, your blood sugar will spike to about 120 or 140 as the sugar is broken down and released into your bloodstream.

 As the insulin is released, the blood sugar is told to enter the cells, and is then burned as energy, stored as sugar, or converted to fat.
 In a diabetic person however, the sugar rises far too high, and is not able to make it into the cells (due to the insulin resistance).
 It will then take much longer for the blood sugar to return back to normal levels.